Table Of Contents

 2. Use a secure internet connection

-I would recommend to all new crypto traders to never make the mistake of processing crypto transactions over an Internet connection that is not safe.
+I recommend that new crypto traders never process transactions over an unsafe Internet connection.
 Thankfully, the average person knows better than to make sensitive financial transactions over an unsafe network in an internet café.
 The same applies to crypto investing.
 Public Wi-Fi networks are not safe and can often be exploited by threat actors to gain access to crypto private keys and crypto exchange passwords.
 Even if your crypto investments are on a bear run and you must urgently place an order, resist the urge to use public connections.

 Sometimes, traders make use of office or school Internet connections.
 After all, most crypto traders pursue their crypto trading careers while working full-time or studying.
-Although most organizations like these have firewalls and antivirus protection, these measures may not meet the required security standard and could still expose you.
+Although most organizations like these have firewalls and antivirus protection, they could still expose you.
 It is best practice to use a VPN for additional security.
+One recurring pattern I’ve noticed during periods of high market volatility is that traders are more likely to ignore connection security when rushing to place orders, which is exactly when avoidable mistakes tend to happen.

 3. Keep multiple wallets

 Just as you must diversify your investments in general, the same goes for keeping your cryptos safe.
 Keeping your private keys stored on multiple wallets significantly reduces your chances of suffering a catastrophic loss.
 It is much more likely for only one of your wallets to be compromised rather than all of them.
-It is good advice to use more than one cold wallet for long-term storage and at least one hot wallet with significantly fewer funds for regular daily transactions.
+Use more than one cold wallet for long-term storage and at least one hot wallet with fewer funds for daily transactions.

 4. Strengthen your device safety